apollo

 Drug Warnings

-Do not take Senna Glycosides if you are allergic to any of its contents.
-Do not take Senna Glycosides with antacid medicines.
-To avoid hindrance in the working of Senna Glycosides, maintain a gap of one hour between Senna Glycosides and antacid medicines.
-Do not take Senna Glycosides unless suggested by your doctor.
-Talk to your doctor if there is no bowel movement or if you find rectal bleeding after taking Senna Glycosides.
-Do not take Senna Glycosides if you have galactosemia (galactose indigestion disorder).
-Inform your doctor if you have diabetes, or if you have to undergo colonoscopy.
-Consult your doctor before taking Senna Glycosides if you are pregnant or breastfeeding, your doctor will prescribe you Senna Glycosides only if the benefits outweigh the risks.
-Senna Glycosides should not be given to children unless suggested by the doctor.
-Do not take Senna Glycosides for more than a week as it may cause dependency on Senna Glycosides for a bowel movement.
+Do not take Senna Glycosides if you are allergic to any of its ingredients.
+Avoid using it with antacid medicines; maintain at least a one-hour gap to prevent reduced effectiveness.
+Take Senna Glycosides only if suggested by your doctor.
+Talk to your doctor if you have no bowel movement or experience rectal bleeding after using Senna Glycosides.
+Do not use Senna Glycosides if you have galactosemia (a galactose intolerance disorder).
+Inform your doctor if you have diabetes, bowel obstruction, inflammatory bowel disease, severe dehydration, kidney or heart problems, or if you are scheduled for a colonoscopy.
+If you are pregnant or breastfeeding, consult your doctor; they will prescribe Senna Glycosides only if the benefits outweigh the risks.
+Senna Glycosides should not be given to children unless suggested by a doctor.
+Do not use Senna Glycosides for more than a week, as it may lead to dependence on bowel movements.

 Drug Interactions